18 / 3 / 2014

 How often are changes made to the shortage occupation list?

-See our latest news page for further information about those occupations to be retained, removed and added to the list from 6 April 2013.
+See our news page for further information about those occupations to be retained, removed and added to the list from 6 April 2013.

 Will changes to the list affect my ability to recruit from overseas?